mikalaiyurkin/umlcharter/docs/sequence_diagram/README.md

 # Sequence Diagrams

 ### Quick Start
+Every sequence diagram describes some behavioral scenario of interaction (message passing) between some prototypical actors.

 The simplest example to generate a very basic sequence diagram:
 ```python
 from umlcharter import SequenceDiagram, Mermaid